cool-RR/cute-wing-stuff/README.markdown

 Select the previous pair of braces.

 Similar to Wing's built-in `brace-match`, except it goes backwards instead of going forwards.
-Goes to the nearest pair of braces, whether it's (), [], or {}
-that's before the current caret position, and selects those braces including all their content.
+Goes to the nearest pair of braces, whether it's (), [], or {} that's before the current caret position, and selects those braces including all their content.

-Known limitation: Doesn't know to ignore braces found in strings.
+Known limitations: Misses some pairs of braces.
+Doesn't know to ignore braces found in strings.

 Suggested key combination: `Ctrl-Bracketleft`

+## previous-brace-match-inner ##

+Select the inside of the previous pair of braces.

+Similar to Wing's built-in `brace-match`, except it goes backwards instead of going forwards.
+Goes to the nearest pair of braces, whether it's (), [], or {} that's before the current caret position, and selects the content of those braces, not including the braces themselves.

+Known limitations: Misses some pairs of braces.
+Doesn't know to ignore braces found in strings.

+Suggested key combination: `Alt-Bracketleft`

 ## push-line-to-end ##